sebastianrothbucher/SpreadsheetInSync/README.md

 ```
 http://couch.local:80/mysheet/_design/showfkt/_show/htmlout/webview
 ```
-(There's also a menu item in OpenOffice.org Calc that gives you the Web view URL copy&paste-ready)
+(There's also a menu item in Libreoffice Calc / OpenOffice.org Calc that gives you the Web view URL copy&paste-ready)

 ### Installing via install DB
 To give users a somewhat more convenient way to install the Web view: create a database named 'webview_install' and install the Web view there as described above (don't actually use this DB as a hub DB).
 Then, choose SpreadsheetInSync > Webview > Install Webview from the menu